gbaeke/intro-containers-aks/Push/README.md

 **Note:** do not use the **latest** tag in production

+**Note:** by default, this is a public image that anyone can pull; from Kubernetes there is no need to authenticate

 ## Azure Container Registry (ACR)

 You can login to ACR with **docker** because it is an OCI-compliant registry: